Guymer/PyGuymer3/pyguymer3/data/png/globe/README.md

-If you want more sizes available then you should run the [associated script in the scripts folder](/scripts/generateGlobeTiles.py) (PyPI has a limit of 100 MB so I cannot provide more for you as the wheel is already 73M as of Dec/2025).
+If you want more sizes (or elevation intervals) available then you should run the [associated script in the scripts folder](/scripts/generateGlobeTiles.py) (PyPI has a limit of 100 MB so I cannot provide more for you as the wheel is already 73M as of Dec/2025).

 The citation for the [GLOBE](https://www.ngdc.noaa.gov/mgg/topo/globe.html) dataset is: